linda-seiter/cmsc115-workspace/week1_lab/README.md

 </tr>
 </table>

-1. Click on `JavaFacts.java`, then click the run button to see the actual output in the console.
+1. Click on `JavaFacts.java`, then click the run button to view the output.
 The program does not produce the expected output.
 2. Click on the Junit test class `JavaFactsTest.java`, then click the run button to run the test.
 The red bar indicates the test failed.
 ![task 2 test fails](images/test2_failed.png)

-Eclipse provides a popup window to compare the actual and expected test results:
+Junit provides a popup window to compare the actual and expected test results:

 1. Expand and click on the failed test.
 2. Click the "Compare Actual With Expected Test Result" icon.